 - At approximately 175 strips per large t-shirt, you’d need 4.5 shirts.

-Every crafter should own a rotary cutter.
-Splurge on a good one with ergonomic grip (trust me!).
+Every crafter should own a good rotary cutter.
+Splurge on a good one with an ergonomic grip (trust me!).
 This tool is great for cutting many things from plastic to paper to fabric.
 I have this one.